Hiroki111/java-microservice/README.md

 ### Using Protected Endpoints with Postman

+1. Get a client secret from Keycloak admin console (see above)
+2. Check if `gatewayserver` Kubernetes service is running by `kubectl get svc` and find the ports
+3. Do port-forwarding (e.g., Given the exposed port is 8072, run `kubectl port-forward svc/gatewayserver 8072:8072`)
-1. Open Postman and select a protected endpoint
+4. Open Postman and select a protected endpoint
-2. Go to the **Authorization** tab
+5. Go to the **Authorization** tab
-3. Set:
+6. Set:
     - **Auth Type**: `OAuth 2.0`
     - **Add authorization data to**: `Request Headers`
     - **Token**: `authcode_accesstoken`